HowePersonal/DistractionBlocker/README.md

 # DistractionBlocker
-Application that disables access for a selected period of time to installed desktop applications and websites.
+GUI application that disables access to selected websites and installed desktop applications.